esraaamal/learning-journal/hellohtml.md

+# Html:
-Html: hyper text markup  languge this languge requires some of this browser
+hyper text markup  languge

+this languge requires some of this browser
-Google chrome or
+-Google chrome or
-Internet explorer or
+-Internet explorer or
-Opera or
+-Opera or
-Firefox
-Safari
-Edge
+-Firefox
+-Safari
+-Edge

 some command in Html
 1-Tag